 Skip to main content

-New Mexico · CCT
+New Mexico · CPC

 Carpet Cleaning Certification in New Mexico

-NISCR's online Carpet Cleaning (CCT) certification trains New Mexico technicians in hot-water extraction, spot treatment, and fiber care, with a same-day certificate upon passing.
+NISCR's online Carpet Cleaning (CPC) certification trains New Mexico technicians in hot-water extraction, spot treatment, and fiber care, with a same-day certificate upon passing.
 This self-paced course prepares you to tackle the fine desert dust and grit that work into carpets in homes and offices across Albuquerque, Las Cruces, and Rio Rancho.
 Learn professional carpet cleaning online and earn your credential the same day.

 100% online & self-paced — your certificate the same day, anywhere in New Mexico.